sbmkvp/footfall_from_wifi_sensors/review/response.md

 Figure 2, no value and units in the x-axis and y-axis.
 Table 1, and Figure 4 are in wrong location.

 > Thank you.
-This has been corrected in the revised version of the
+This has been corrected in the revised version of the manuscript.
+> Figure 2 is just a schematic showing the idea of cut off and clustering hence
+> there are now values on the axes.
+We have included the units in the description

 2. Related work: How about WiFi-based real-time data analytics?